The Family Doctor GP Access Index 2026

 What data is the Index based on?

-Family Doctor’s internal practice-management records (Frappe CRM) — the same system the group uses operationally — extracted 8 June 2026, covering billing model, structured opening hours, Modified Monash category, DPA status and RACGP/ACRRM training accreditation per clinic.
+Family Doctor’s internal practice-management records (Frappe CRM) — the same system the group uses operationally.
+Structural fields (billing, geography, training accreditation) were extracted 21 June 2026; opening-hours and availability are from the 8 June 2026 extraction.
 See the methodology section for definitions and known gaps.

 Can I cite or republish these figures?